nextcloud/twofactor_u2f/README.md

 ![](screenshots/challenge.png)

 # Requirements
-In order to use this app for authentication, you have to use a browser that supports the U2F standard:
+In order to use this app for authentication, you have to use a browser that supports the U2F standard.

+The following browsers are known to support U2F and work with this app:

 * Brave Browser
 * Chromium